minetest-mods/nether/README.md

 # Nether Mod for Minetest, with Portals API.

-Enables Nether portals to be built, opening a gateway between the surface realm and one of lava and netherrack, with rumors of a passageway to a great magma ocean.
+Allows Nether portals to be constructed, opening a gateway between the surface realm and one of lava and netherrack, with rumors of a passageway through the netherrack to a great magma ocean.

 To view the options provided by this mod, see settingtypes.txt or go to "Settings"->"All Settings"->"Mods"->"nether" in the game.